White Radish Perfect Collection Anime Review

 US DVD Review

-The DVD is a basic production, distributed as a DVD-R (shouldn't be any problem playing it in modern DVD players, but some older ones might not like the disc).
-The disc features each of the shorts, plus trailers for The Item, The Apprentice, and Pink Lemonade, accessible through the nice looking animated menu.
-The video is taken from the digital masters, so it looks reasonably good, and the audio is crisp.
+The DVD is a basic production, distributed as a DVD-R (shouldn't be any problem playing it in modern DVD players, but very old ones might not like the disc).
+The disc features each of the shorts, plus trailers for The Item, The Apprentice, and Pink Lemonade, accessible through the nice-looking animated menu.
+The video is taken from the digital masters, so it is progressive and looks reasonably good, and the stereo audio is crisp.

 Parental Guide